 Vehicle and equipment maintenance and repair activities are performed within the EQMR building and under covered service areas located under the eaves on the south side of the structure.
+Vehicle and equipment maintenance and repair activities are also performed outside in uncovered areas, to the south of the EQMR building, and to the northeast of Warehouse 1 (Drainage Area 1).
 Additional metal fabrication occurs in the Welding Shop (Drainage Area 2).
-Chemicals used in this area include lubricants, solvents, paints, diesel, gasoline, hydraulic fluid, and engine oil.
+Chemicals used in this area include lubricants, solvents, paints, diesel fuel, gasoline, hydraulic fluid, and engine oil.
 These chemicals are stored inside the EQMR building and are kept within appropriate storage containers such as flammable material storage lockers and containment pallets.